davidyu8/gouda-group-project/README.md

 Timeline

 Checkpoint 1: A simple model that takes in a list of ingredients and finds a recipe that uses them.
-Checkpoint 2: Expand to new data sets, scrape, and
+Checkpoint 2: Expand to new data sets, scrape, and integrate with existing data.
+Checkpoint 3: Train a ML model on the totality of the data, so that it can generate new and exciting recipes to try.